Silo // 2024

 September 2023–February 2024

-Silo is a platform of solutions for businesses in the perishable food supply chain industry.
+Silo supports businesses in the perishable food supply chain industry.
+It helps growers, distributors, and retailers connect and automate their operations.

 For customers